NimbleNavigatorsCOSC/COSC345/README.md

     $ pub build

 The resulting files will be in the build/web directory.

+### Serving Directly
+Alternatively you can just run the following, to make it accessible at http://localhost:8080

+    $ pub serve

 ### Testing
 The project's tests can be run by running the following from the base directory.